RRZE-HPC/likwid/README.md

 --------------------------------------------------------------------------------

 Likwid is a simple to install and use toolsuite of command line applications for performance oriented programmers.
-It works for Intel, AMD and ARMv8 processors on the Linux operating system.
+It works for Intel, AMD, ARMv8 and POWER9 processors on the Linux operating system.
+There is support for ARMv7 and POWER8 but there is currently no test machine in our hands to test them properly.

 [![Build Status](https://travis-ci.org/RRZE-HPC/likwid.svg?branch=master)](https://travis-ci.org/RRZE-HPC/likwid)